Doctor who kept fetuses is vilified in life and death

 “What kind of a hoarder collects body parts?” he said.

 Most of the remains were from abortions Klopfer did in the early 2000s.
 They were in airtight plastic bags, inside scores of cardboard boxes.
+Each bag was labeled with some information, such as the year of the abortion, but Illinois officials would not say whether other detail was included, such as the name of the woman who underwent the procedure.

-At the time he was practicing, in Indiana, as in most states still, clinics routinely sent fetal remains to processors that incinerated them along with medical waste.
+At the time Klopfer was practicing, in Indiana, as in most states still, clinics routinely sent fetal remains to processors that incinerated them along with medical waste.
+Cly said disposing of a fetus in the early 2000s would have cost around $10.

-Whether he committed a crime in keeping the remains is unclear.
+Whether Klopfer committed a crime in keeping the fetuses is unclear.

 A 2016 Indiana law requires that fetuses be treated as human remains and buried or cremated.
 It also prohibits the transfer of fetuses across state lines.
 But the law wasn’t in effect yet when Klopfer practiced.

-Some anti-abortion groups in recent weeks likened Klopfer to Kermit Gosnell, an abortion doctor who stored fetal remains in bags, milk jugs and orange juice cartoons in a Philadelphia clinic prosecutors called “a house of horrors.”
+Some anti-abortion groups in recent weeks likened Klopfer to Kermit Gosnell, an abortion doctor who stored fetal remains in bags, milk jugs and orange juice cartons at a Philadelphia clinic prosecutors called “a house of horrors.”

 Klopfer seemed more meticulous in how he stored remains.
 And he was never accused of performing the illegal late-term abortions Gosnell sought to conceal.
 Gosnell was convicted of murder and sent to prison in 2013 for the deaths of three babies who had been born alive.
 Some had their spines cut with scissors.

 In 1982, employees at a storage center in Los Angeles found over 15,000 fetal remains in a container linked to a pathologist.
 Authorities concluded he kept them to avoid having to pay a medical waste company to dispose of them.
-Investigators haven’t said if Klopfer may have had a financial motive.

 Klopfer’s wife is as dumbfounded as anyone about why her husband did what he did and is still getting over the shock, said Bolger, her lawyer.
 He said he doubts there will ever be a definitive answer: “He took the answer to his grave.”